TheMarex/ba-thesis/text/5_stabilizer.md

 The foot is in contact with the ground, but the contact is non-solid:
   ~ If the foot has a soft contact surface (e.g. rubber) we can model the contact
     with the ground as springs that connect the ground with the contact points on the foot.
-    Changing the pose of the foot will relax/compress the springs and change the contact forces acoordingly.
+    Changing the pose of the foot will relax/compress the springs and change the contact forces accordingly.

 The foot is in solid contact with the ground:
   ~ Changing the reference foot pose *will not change the foot pose at all*.